 Winter Weather Advisory from MON 4:00 AM CDT until MON 4:00 PM CDT

+Winter Weather Advisory from MON 4:00 AM CDT until MON 4:00 PM CDTUpdated

 Issued by National Weather Service – LaCrosse, WI

-…WINTER WEATHER ADVISORY IN EFFECT FROM 4 AM TO 4 PM CDT
+…WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 4 AM TO 4 PM

-3 to 5 inches and ice accumulations of a light glaze.
-Winds
+accumulations of 3 to 5 inches and ice accumulations of a light

-gusting as high as 35 mph will likely create some drifting snow.

 * WHEN…From 4 AM to 4 PM CDT Monday.